Why are Integrated Neighborhoods good for America? I have chosen to live in the predominantly Black community and I am pleased to share my experience.

 We keep piling myths upon myths about the other deepening the chasm between each other.
 The only way to dissipate fears is to know each other first-hand.
 Knowledge leads to understanding, and understanding to acceptance of each other.

 Spirituality is not wearing long robes or colorful clothes or reciting the name of God and placing yourselves up above others.
-You cannot be an authentic spiritual person if you think you are more than the other if you think you are better or achieved spirituality, Any attempt to separate yourselves is arrogance.
+You cannot be an authentic spiritual person if you think you are better than others or have achieved spirituality, Any attempt to separate yourselves from the ‘crowds’ is arrogance.
 Spirituality and arrogance are inversely proportional to each other, i.e., the lesser the arrogance, the greater the spirituality in you and vice-versa.

-Imagine a child raised with ill will towards Blacks, Whites, Latinos, Arabs, Chinese, Indians or Asians.
+Imagine a child raised with ill will towards Blacks, Whites, Latinos, Arabs, Chinese or others.
 I have closely monitored the results with Indian kids raised to hate Pakistani kids and vice-versa.
 The idiotic parents poison their kids without realizing the damage they do to their children.

 As an owner of the business, do you welcome these inner battles between employees, don’t they cut down the productiveness of your firm?